 Disadvantages

-- The protoype is developed in an artificial environment.
+- The developers develop prototypes in an artificial environment.
 So, it may happen that the customer misunderstands an element of the system.

-- Seeing the working model at an early stage may create a misconception to the customer that the final product will be delivered soon.
+- Seeing the working model at an early stage may create a misconception to the customer that the developers will deliver the final product soon.

-- User may never get satisfied as they are getting too much of opportunity to change specify the changes.
+- Users are never satisfied as they are getting too many opportunities to change specify the changes.

-- Neither customer nor developer is able to specify the number of iterations.
+- Neither customer nor the developer is able to specify the number of iterations.

 Key Takeaways

-- In prototyping, the customer is demonstrated with the prototype of the final system at a very early stage.
+- In prototyping, the developer demonstrates the prototype of the final system at a very early stage.

-- The customer has to evaluate the prototype and suggest the modification in it to the developers.
+- The customer has to evaluate the prototype and suggest modifications to it to the developers.

-- Prototype reflect those features of the final system which are of user interest.
+- The prototype reflects those features of the final system which are of user interest.

 - Developers refine the prototype based on the modification suggested by the customer.

-- Once the objective of the prototype is served developers start developing the final system using a process model.
+- Once the prototype serves its objective, developers start developing the final system using a process model.

 - There are two types of prototyping throwaway prototyping and evolutionary prototyping.

-- In throwaway prototyping, prototypes are developed and then thrown away once the objective of the prototype is achieved.
-And the final system is implemented using a different model.
+- In throwaway prototyping, developers develop several prototypes and then throw them away once they achieve the objective of the prototype.
+Then they develop the final system using a different model.

-- In evolutionary prototyping, initially developed prototype is refined to evolve the final system.
+- In evolutionary prototyping, the developers refine the initially developed prototype to evolve the final system.

-- The main objective of prototyping is to get understand all the specification of the final system.
+- The main objective of prototyping is to get understand all the specifications of the final system.

 So, this is all about prototyping, it helps the developers to understand the requirements of the customer clearly so that the developed final system has negligible uncertainty.